 where: M_1 , M_2 are the masses of the falling object and the piston, while u_1 , u_2 denote their displacements and g is the gravitational acceleration.
-Equations (1) and (2) are coupled by the contact force F_c acting between the falling mass and the piston rod, which is modeled as a combination of springs and viscous dampers7.
+Equations (1) and (2) are coupled by the contact force F_C acting between the falling mass and the piston rod, which is modeled as a combination of springs and viscous dampers [Stronge 2002].
 Coulomb friction - based model is used to simulate friction force F_F between the piston and cylinder walls.
-Pneumatic force F_p is defined as the difference of the pneumatic forces acting on both sides of the piston.
-Finally, in order to confine the piston movement to the range determined by the cylinder geometry, the top and bottom de-limiting forces were introduced.
+Pneumatic force F_P is defined as the difference of the pneumatic forces acting on both sides of the piston.
+In order to confine the piston movement to the range determined by the cylinder geometry, the top delimiting force F_D^{TOP} and the bottom delimiting force F_D^{BOT} were used.